 Qtrade vs Wealthsimple vs Questrade

 While the Qtrade vs Wealthsimple Trade comparison isn’t much of a fight, the more relevant comparison for DIY investors looking to compare Canada’s best brokerage options would be Qtrade vs Questrade.
+If you are interested in how Questrade compares to Wealthsimple though, we recently updated our comparison of the two as well.

 When deciding between Qtrade or Wealthsimple your decision tree should look like this: